 National Accreditation standards.

 All documentation in the member’s medical record for which the identified physician has medical responsibility may be reviewed as part of the audit.
-For example, if the selected Behavioral Health Physician provides services in an outpatient behavioral health program and is, therefore, medically responsible for all of the member’s behavioral healthcare, documentation of all services provided to the member are subject to review (not just the physician’s).
+For example, if the selected Behavioral Health Physician provides services in an outpatient behavioral health program and is, therefore, medically responsible for all of the member’s behavioral healthcare, documentation of all services provided to the member is subject to review (not just the physician’s).

 To see the Medical Record Documentation Audit – Primary Care Physician Checklist click here.

-Revised Medical Record Documentation Audit Timeline
+Revised Medical Record Documentation Review Timeline

 In mid-December, providers who have been selected via a random sampling will receive a Notification Letter telling them that they have been selected to participate in the MRD Audit.
 The letter will include